 34.38.
 While other parts of the Property are closer, the area proposed for development on the Property is about a 0.7-miles walk from the entrance to the Alewife MBTA station.
-The Project is transit-oriented in the sense that many residents will be attracted to living there by the relative proximity to the MBTA station and/or the Minuteman bikeway.
-Commented [PH3]: We are going to need language addressing the open space parcel.
-This should include a finding that remediation of the open space area is necessary.
+The Project is transit-oriented in the sense that many-residents will be attracted to living there by the relative proximity to the MBTA station and/or the Minuteman bikeway.

-- 35-39.
+- 35.39.
 The six (6) duplex structures along Dorothy Road are compatible with the size and scale of adjacent duplex and town house units along Dorothy Road and throughout the neighborhood.
 These structures also provide a visual buffer on the street level from the four-story senior living residential building located behind the duplexes. - 36.40.
-To reduce vehicular trips to the residents and staff of the senior living building, the Applicant's project includes a jitney service, which would provide transportation to the MBTA as well as other local destinations, for the convenience of its residents and staff who may not otherwise desire to walk to/from the MBTA station.

-37.41.
-The Project is also in close proximity to the Minuteman bikeway.
+To reduce vehicular trips to-for the residents and staff of the senior living building, the Applicant's project includes a jitney service, which would provide transportation to the MBTA as well as other local destinations, for the convenience of its residents and staff who may not otherwise desire to walk to/from the MBTA station. - 37.41.
+The Project is also in close proximity, but does not directly connect to, to the Minuteman bikeway. - 38.42.

-38.42.
 The Project's senior living amenities related to transportation also include enclosed, locked bicycle storage for up to 28 bicycles, with the capability to expand storage for up to eight (8) additional bicycles.
 Two (2) exterior bike racks, holding up to twelve (12) bicycles are adjacent to the main entrance and provide short term parking.

 When we look more closely at land-use patterns, however, the picture is more complicated.
 The conventional image of a transit-oriented development would have relatively high-density housing and other uses near the transit station tapering off to lower densities at the edges.
-There would be a transition to other uses, including lower density residential uses, just beyond.
+[TdR5] There would be a transition to other uses, including lower density residential uses, just beyond.
 We would expect a high degree of integration within the transit area: transportation connections, retail outlets, services, restaurants, park and recreation areas, and more.
 The area on the Cambridge side of Route 2 does show a pattern of this sort.
 The Arlington side of Route 2 does not.